zhaoak/hair-salon-solution/README.md

 }
 ```

-- substitute fields in brackets with your own database information
+- substitute fields in square brackets with your own database information
 - also switch ports if your database is not configured to use 3306

 ## License